hernantz/blog/content/one-configpy-to-config-all.md

 ## How to configure a project (or application)

-It is important to provide a [clear separation][0] of configuration and code.
+It is important to provide a clear separation of configuration and code.
 This is because config varies substantially across deploys and executions, code does not.
 The same code can be run inside a container or in a regular machine, it can be executed in production or in testing environments.

+### Where to get configuration settings from

-Environment variables are important.
+[Environment variables][0] are important.
 But we have to be careful on how we use them.
 Why not use environment variables directly?
 There is a common pattern to read configurations in environment variable that look similar to the code
 below: